You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Transport Costs In Croatia

-Thankfully, Croatia boasts some pretty reliable public transport for travelers on a budget to use.
-Whether you want to get the train along the coast or hop on a bus from one coastal resort to the next, there are plenty of options for you to choose between.
+Thankfully, Croatia offers some pretty reliable public transport for travelers on a budget.
+Whether you want to get the train along the coast or hop on a bus from one coastal resort to the next, there are plenty of options for you to choose from.

 Bus Travel – The Best Way To Save Money On Transportation